snitch-org/snitch/doc/testing_snitch.md

 In case this document is out-of-date or you have any issue running the tests on your platform, please refer to the [CI scripts](../.github/workflows).
 The commands in these scripts will always be up-to-date, and you can execute them locally to run the tests on your own machine.
 Otherwise, GitHub will run these CI scripts once you open your PR, and then for each following commit you push to the branch once the PR is open.
 This consumes some resources, so please be considerate and try to push commits in bulk, once you think the code should pass tests, rather than one-by-one (i.e., avoid the "commit+push" workflow).

 The automated testing pipeline will run *all* tests, for *all* supported platforms.
-It will also includes other checks, such as test coverage checks.
+It will also include other checks, such as test coverage checks.
 It is necessary for this pipeline to pass before a PR can be merged.

 The pipeline starts with the "install" tests, which are fairly cheap to run and will catch compilation errors in the _snitch_ headers, issues with basic testing features, or issues in CMake scripts.
 If these tests pass, the pipeline moves on to run the rest of the tests, which are more expensive.